XNSPY: Experience Unmatched Parental Monitoring & Control

 Norton Family: $49.99/year.

-Norton Family is a good option for large families looking for basic parental controls.
+Norton Family is the best parental control app for Android and even iPhone for large families looking for basic controls.
 However, if you have a small family, it is better if you invest in other apps that offer better monitoring and more parental controls.

 Additionally, for parents who want to make sure their children are not engaging in risky online behavior and are away from online abuse, Norton Family might fall short.